jessesquires/jessesquires.com/_posts/2021-03-30-apple-cooperation-with-authoritarian-governments.md

 >
 > Apple said it also will not offer "private relay" in Belarus, Colombia, Egypt, Kazakhstan, Saudi Arabia, South Africa, Turkmenistan, Uganda and the Philippines.

-##### August 2021 &mdash; Engrave Danger: An Analysis of Apple Engraving Censorship across Six Regions
+##### August 2021 --- Engrave Danger: An Analysis of Apple Engraving Censorship across Six Regions

 [Jeffrey Knockel and Lotus Ruan at The Citizen Lab](https://citizenlab.ca/2021/08/engrave-danger-an-analysis-of-apple-engraving-censorship-across-six-regions/):